Categories: Web Design

 Image Source

 Autodesk Dreamcatcher, software that can design optimized physical objects with genetic algorithms, also employs advanced algorithmic techniques to provide a more abstracted interface to designers for creation.
 Given sufficient goals, constraints, high-level direction, and a problem to solve, these tools are capable of churning out myriad variations a design in a heartbeat, leaving designers free to choose their favorites keep generating new designs until they attain a great design.
 A Dreamcatcher user begins by specifying fundamental requirements and constraints; for instance, a chair needs a platform raised a certain height off the floor so that it can better support a human load.
-The user specifies optimization goals, such as minimize 3D Printing time, maximize rigidity, and minimize weight.
+The user specifies optimization goals, such as minimize 3D Printing time from a 3D printing software, maximize rigidity, and minimize weight.
 After the user hits start, the tool takes a solid mass that confirms to the constraints and whittles away.
 After every iterative shearing, the tool tests the designs against the user goals.
 The algorithm steers the design process according to the results picked up during the test.

 All these tools demonstrate how easy it is for designers to bring their ideas to life through AI.
 And for creative directors who want to distinguish between human- or robot-designed photos, there’s also an AI for that — Content at Scale’s AI image detector.
 This browser-based tool evaluates image pixels, smoothness, and other image patterns so you can know in seconds if an image appears to have been captured by a human or generated by AI.